pedrompsilva/getting_and_cleaning_data/CodeBook.md

-2. the output data

-	The data is sourced from in both train and test data sets on the original "UCI HAR Data" provided for this assignement.
+*2. Data Output

-	The table below, lists the categories and variables output by the script and provides a mapping to the original variables names and respective positions in the data sets.
+	The table below, lists the categories and variables output by the script and maps to the original variables names and respective position in original the data sets.

 	Column	Variable			Original_Column	Original_Variable